AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 the work region is specified by a :cpp:`Box`.
 When tiling is used, the work region is a tile.
 The tiling is logical in the sense that there is no data layout transformation.
-The kernel function still gets the whole arrays in :cpp:`FArrayBoxes`, even though it is supposed to work on a tile region of the arrays.
+The kernel function still gets the whole arrays in :cpp:`FArrayBox`\ es, even though it is supposed to work on a tile region of the arrays.
 Fortran is often used for writing these kernels because of its native multi-dimensional array support.
 To C++, these kernel functions are C functions, whose function